-Dealing with heartbreak pain is a hard thing.
+Dealing with heartbreak pain is a hard thing and getting over heartbreak is even harder.
 The pain feels as real as physical pain.
 It feels just like the heart has been emblazoned with tiny little hooks that are being wrenched out one painful second after the other.
 Heartbreak is a loss that evokes feelings such as confusion, anger, depression, despair, longing and even denial.
 All this chaos magnifies our need for support, understanding and comfort.
 One way of meeting this need is through sound healing.

 From the beginning of time, ancient cultures all over the world have used sounds for healing and transforming consciousness.
 Their use dates back to ancient civilizations in Egypt, Greece, China and India and is based on the idea that the body’s energy can be rebalanced through pure deconstructed sound.
 The modern world of therapy has come to recognize the importance of sound healing.
 A study conducted by The British Academy of Sound Therapy, cited by The Guardian, shows that sound therapy has a deeply calming effect on stressed out people.